JonnyD1117/ECH-267-Adv.-Proc.-Control/Project/README.md

 ## Installing CasADi:

-The tentative language which this project will most likely use is MATLAB as there are variety of well documented implementations of the control, optimization, and visualization elements which are not nearly as straightforward in python.
+The language which this project uses is MATLAB as there are variety of well documented implementations of the control, optimization, and visualization elements which are not nearly as straightforward in python, in the authors opinion.

 To install CasADi ...
 1. Click the following link: https://web.casadi.org/get/